-If there is a vertex $u$ in the graph $G$ of which degree is smaller than $2$, then we leave one of these vertex Let the resulting graph be $G'$. $\cp(G)=\cp(G')$ and $\fvs(G)=\fvs(G')$, since $u$ is not in any cycle.
+If there is a vertex $u$ in the graph $G$ of which degree is smaller than $2$, then we delete one of those vertices.
+Let the resulting graph be $G'$. $\cp(G)=\cp(G')$ and $\fvs(G)=\fvs(G')$, since $u$ is not in any cycle.
 The statement is true for the graph $G'$ by induction, so it is also true for the graph $G$.

 If there is a triangle $xyz$ in the graph $G$ such that $d(x)=2$, then let $G'$ be the graph obtained by omitting the vertices $y$ and $z$ from the graph $G$. $\cp(G') \leq \cp(G)-1$ since let we take a cycle packing in the graph $G'$, in the graph $G$ we can also add the triangle $xyz$ to this cycle packing.
-Thus for every cycle packing in the graph $G'$ we find a larger cycle packing in the graph $G$, so the maximum size of a cycle packing of $G$ necessarily bigger than the maximum size of a cycle packing of $G'$.
-Let be $\cp(G)=k$ then $\cp(G') \leq k-1$, so $\fvs(G') \leq 2k-2$ by induction.
-Let be $F'$ an arbitrary minimum feedback vertex set of the graph $G'$, then $F=F' \cup \{y,z\}$ is a minimum feedback vertex set of the graph $G$ because the difference between the graph $G \setminus F$ and the graph $G' \setminus F'$ is only an isolated vertex.
+Thus for every cycle packing in the graph $G'$ we find a larger cycle packing in the graph $G$, so the maximum size of a cycle packing of $G$ is necessarily bigger than the maximum size of a cycle packing of $G'$.
+Let $\cp(G)=k$ then $\cp(G') \leq k-1$, so $\fvs(G') \leq 2k-2$ by induction.
+Let $F'$ be an arbitrary minimum feedback vertex set of the graph $G'$, then $F=F' \cup \{y,z\}$ is a feedback vertex set of the graph $G$ because the difference between the graph $G \setminus F$ and the graph $G' \setminus F'$ is only an isolated vertex.
 Thus, $\fvs(G) \leq \fvs(G')+2 \leq 2k$.

 If there is a vertex $u$ of degree two in the graph $G$, which is not in a triangle, then let $G'$ be the graph obtained by omitting the vertex $u$ from the graph $G$ and connecting the two neighbors of the vertex $u$ with an edge.
-This graph is trivially still a based planar graph and all minimum feedback vertex set in this graph is also a minimum feedback vertex set in the original graph and vice versa.
-Furthermore, the same is true for cycle packings: they are also essentially identical in the two graphs.
+This graph is trivially still a based planar graph.
+Any minimum feedback vertex set in this graph is also a minimum feedback vertex set in the original graph.
+If a minimum feedback vertex set in $G$ does not contain $u$, then it is a minimum feedback vertex set in $G'$, too.
+If a minimum feedback vertex set in $G$ contains $u$, then let us delete $u$ from it and add a neighbor of $u$.
+So, we get a minimum feedback vertex set with the same size in $G'$.
+Furthermore, similar is true for cycle packings: they are essentially identical in the two graphs.
 So $\cp(G)=\cp(G')$ and $\fvs(G)=\fvs(G')$, thus, by induction, we are done.
-(The statement was true for the graph $G'$, so it is also true for the graph $G$.)
+(The statement is true for the graph $G'$, so it is also true for the graph $G$.)